 Our management's discussion and analysis of our financial condition and results of operations is based on our financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported revenues and expenses during the reporting periods.
 We base our estimates on historical experience and on various other factors that we believe to be materially reasonable under the circumstances and review our estimates on an ongoing basis.
+We consider certain accounting policies including, but not limited to, research and development expenses and clinical accruals, stock-based compensation and valuation of warrant liabilities to be critical policies.
 Actual results may materially differ from these estimates under different assumptions or conditions.
+There have been no significant changes in our critical accounting estimates during the three months ended March 31, 2015, as compared with those previously disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2014, filed with the SEC on March 23, 2015.